Golden Bough Playhouse

+The Golden Bough Playhouse is a theatre complex in Carmel-by-the-Sea, California, the third in a succession of theatres associated with the name Golden Bough dating to 1924.
+Located on Monte Verde Street, the present facility contains the 280-seat Founders Theatre and the 120-seat Circle Theatre.
+The facility has been operated by Pacific Repertory Theatre since 1994.

-The Theatre of the Golden Bough also known as the Golden Bough Theatre, was built by Edward G. Kuster in 1924 on Ocean Avenue in Carmel-by-the-Sea, California.
-It was destroyed by fire on May 19, 1935.
-Kuster moved his film operation to the former Arts and Crafts Hall on Monte Verde Street, nearby in Carmel, which he had previously purchased.
-He renamed it the Filmarte, and it became the first art house between Los Angeles and San Francisco.
-In 1940, Kuster renamed the theater the Golden Bough Playhouse and presented plays and films year-round.
-In 1949, this second Golden Bough also burned down.
+The first theatre in Carmel named Golden Bough, Theatre of the Golden Bough, was built on Ocean Avenue by Edward G. Kuster in 1924.
+After that theatre was destroyed by fire in 1935, Kuster relocated his cinema lease operations to another of his properties, the former Arts and Crafts Theatre on Monte Verde Street, renaming it the Filmarte.
+In 1940 he reopened it as the Golden Bough Playhouse.
+That theatre burned down in 1949.

-In 1952, Kuster built a three-story, two-theater facility on the Monte Verde Street site.
-The main auditorium, called the Founders Theatre, with 280 seats, presents both movies and live performances.
-Beneath the main stage, a 120-seat theater-in-the-round was named Circle Theatre.
-Since 1994, the facility has been owned and operated by Pacific Repertory Theatre, Monterey County's only year-round professional theatre company.
-A two-phase renovation of the aging facility began with an interior building project in 2011.
-A second phase of the project, including both interior and exterior renovations, was completed in 2024.
-The theater is the oldest indoor performing arts venue in Carmel.
+Kuster constructed the present Golden Bough Playhouse in 1952.
+The Founders Theatre presents both movies and live performances.
+Beneath it, the Circle Theatre, with a theatre-in-the-round format, has its entrance on Casanova Street, and is located on the former site of the Arts and Crafts Hall.
+Between 2011 and 2024, Pacific Repertory Theatre oversaw major restoration and renovation projects at the facility.
+It is the oldest indoor performing arts venue in Carmel-by-the-Sea.

 Early history

-Carmel Arts and Crafts Club and Kuster
+Carmel Club of Arts and Crafts and Kuster

-In 1905, to foster the arts in the village of Carmel-by-the-Sea, California, the Carmel Arts and Crafts Club was formed.
+In 1905, to foster the arts in the village of Carmel-by-the-Sea, California, the Carmel Club of Arts and Crafts was formed.
 After the 1906 San Francisco earthquake, the village received an influx of artists and other creative people escaping the disaster area, including writers and poets Mary Austin, George Sterling, Robinson Jeffers and Sinclair Lewis.
-In 1906–07, the club built the town's first cultural center and theatre, The Carmel Arts and Crafts Clubhouse on Casanova Street in Carmel.
-The Arts and Crafts Club exhibited art and organized lessons for aspiring painters, actors and craftsmen.
+In 1906–07, the club built the town's first cultural center and theatre, The Carmel Arts and Crafts Hall on Casanova Street in Carmel.
+The Club of Arts and Crafts exhibited art and organized lessons for aspiring painters, actors and craftsmen.
 The dramas presented at the Club also attracted considerable attention.

-Edward G. Kuster, a musician, lawyer and sometime stage manager from Los Angeles, relocated to Carmel in 1920 to establish his own theater and school.
-He joined the Carmel Arts and Crafts Club and the Forest Theater Society and began directing plays in Carmel.
-In 1923–1924 the Club built a new theater, the Carmel Arts and Crafts Hall, on an adjacent lot on Monte Verde Street, Carmel.
+Edward G. Kuster, a musician, lawyer and sometime stage manager from Los Angeles, relocated to Carmel in 1920 to establish his own theatre and school.
+He joined the Carmel Club of Arts and Crafts and the Forest Theater Society and began directing plays in Carmel.
+In 1923–1924 the Club built a new theatre, the Carmel Arts and Crafts Theatre, on an adjacent lot on Monte Verde Street, Carmel.